The one thing that nearly all successful real estate investors have in common is that they wish they had started investing in real estate sooner.

 - Depreciation is a non-cash deduction used to reduce the amount of taxable income.

 - Tax benefits like IRS Section 1031 tax deferred exchanges and opportunity zone investing let investors delay paying capital gains tax by investing profits in more real estate.

-Armed with these five key benefits, investors are able to make money from real estate in three different ways:
+Armed with these five key benefits, investors may be able to make money from real estate in three different ways:

-- Profit from equity created by rising property values.
+- Increased equity created by rising property values.

 - Consistent cash flow generated from tenants.

 - Additional incremental income by adding value to the property.